 6. Transitions are significant in the lives of children

-This intervention lasts for two to four terms, with the aim being that each child is then able to return to their classroom full-time.
+This intervention lasts for one to four terms, with the aim being that each child is then able to return to their classroom full-time.
 In the Rainbow Room, there are clear boundaries, routines, rewards and expectations, with respectful relationships modelled by the adults in the room.

 Parents are able to contact Mrs. Robson directly by telephoning the school phone number and selecting option 5.